Primary Responsibilities of the MCA:

 Key Dates and Outreach Initiatives:

-• Future Licensing Rounds: Announcement of Round 2 for standard and micro cannabis licenses, including on-site consumption licenses, is expected in May 2024 or later.
+- Future Licensing Rounds: Announcement of Round 2 for standard and micro cannabis licenses, including on-site consumption licenses, is expected in the second half of 2024.

 Focus on Social Equity: